 To answer that question, it is first important to understand what sober dorms are, and equally important to understand what they are not.
 First of all, they are not an ideal fit for students with addiction who are first getting sober.
 Most reputable sober dorms actually require a minimum amount of time sober before a resident can move in.
 This is an important fact to remember.

 Sober dorms are designed to facilitate a healthy lifestyle in a college environment that is otherwise mired in excessive drinking and drug use.
-They provide a safer alternative to traditional dormitory living, and often require 12 step meeting attendance for their residents.
+They provide a safer alternative to traditional dormitory living and often require 12 step meeting attendance for their residents.
 This model carries a number of benefits to traditional dormitories for students in recovery.

 What sober dorms do not do, is provide the initial foundation of recovery that is the de facto barrier to long term sobriety for most young people looking to turn their lives around.
-Structure, accountability and basic life skills are not focused on – nor are they meant to be.
-For many entering the sober dorm setting, they already have a substantial amount of time sober under their belt and do not need a primer on the basics of working program.
+Structure, accountability, and basic life skills are not focused on – nor are they meant to be.
+For many entering the sober dorm setting, they already have a substantial amount of time sober under their belt and do not need a primer on the basics of working a program.
 For individuals in this situation, the model can work very well.
-For someone who is going to college for the first time, who is actively struggling with addiction or who does not have the basic building blocks of successful recovery in place, it can be a much different story.
+For someone who is going to college for the first time, who is actively struggling with addiction, or who does not have the basic building blocks of successful recovery in place, it can be a much different story.

 But Isn’t a Sober Environment Enough?